K-ING-TECH/Incident-Response_Invoke-WebRequest/README.md

 **Condition**: Triggers when `Invoke-WebRequest` is used to download files from an external domain.
 **Data Source**: DeviceProcessEvents in MDE, forwarded to Sentinel via **Log Analytics Workspace**.

+This section includes screenshots of the alert creation, KQL used, rules for the alert.

+After its creation, the alert is triggered, I then showcase myself assigning the alert to myself, opening and working the case, then showcasing the mapped entities in the **"Investigation"** tab

 ```kql
 // Identify PowerShell commands downloading scripts from external sources
 DeviceProcessEvents